aspose-words/Aspose.Words-API-References/english/net/aspose.words.notes/footnote/referencemark/_index.md

 ---
 title: Footnote.ReferenceMark
 second_title: Aspose.Words for .NET API Reference
-description: Gets/sets custom reference mark to be used for this footnote.
+description: Footnote property.
+Gets/sets custom reference mark to be used for this footnote.
 Default value is empty string Empty meaning autonumbered footnotes are used in C#
 type: docs
 weight: 50
 url: /net/aspose.words.notes/footnote/referencemark/